Building a proactive stakeholder engagement plan

 In the eye of the stakeholder

-Effectively utilizing stakeholder intelligence is at the heart of such engagement.
-Reputation is in the eye of the stakeholder; every business has multiple corporate images depending on the audience they’re facing, and without a solid engagement plan, the things that make you attractive to one may repulse another.
+Against this backdrop, for today’s businesses, building a proactive stakeholder engagement plan is fundamental to success.
+Reputation is in the eye of the stakeholder, and every business has multiple corporate images depending on the audience they’re facing.
+Without a solid engagement plan, you risk attracting one while managing to repulse another.

-For businesses, and particularly for the corporate affairs function, the key lies in understanding how different stakeholders feel about you, and the inherent risks and opportunities; and beyond that, proactively building engagement plans for each stakeholder to mitigate those risks and build upon those opportunities.
+For businesses, and particularly for the corporate affairs function, the key to communicating with stakeholders lies in understanding how different stakeholder groups feel about you, and the inherent risks and opportunities that arise from those attitudes.

 Janus, look away now

 A stakeholder engagement plan is founded on identifying who your many stakeholders are and how to weigh their impact.
 They will not each wield equal force.
 Some will be front of mind in every business decision.
 Others will only have an indirect or secondary effect on the organisation or project by influencing primary stakeholders.
 Value analysis is needed to map out and prioritise stakeholders based on their likely power over the business.

 nsurprisingly, the companies with the most proactive engagement plans are found in the most heavily-regulated industries – such as pharma, oil and gas, and mining – in which meeting each stakeholder’s standards can be a requirement for staying in business.

 Effective communications management requires that you listen to what your stakeholders are saying on social media and how the business is covered in the press.
 It means talking to stakeholders, either face to face or via primary research.
 It requires an understanding of what they care about.
 And working out whether and how to incorporate these topics into your company’s goals.

 But beware the risk of becoming two-faced: followed to its logical conclusion, this strategy risks making you appear like Janus, saying one thing to one audience while turning a contradictory face to another.